seanpmaxwell/React-Ts-Best-Practices/README.md

 export default WelcomeMessage;
 ```

-For larger files, place props interfaces in the **Types** region.

-An `I` prefix is optional.
-Use it only if it helps distinguish the interface from a related value or class.
+In larger files, props interfaces go in the **Types** region.
+An `I` prefix is optional—use it only to distinguish from a related value or class.

-#### Let TypeScript infer the return type by default
+#### Let TypeScript infer the return type

-Components do not always return a JSX element.
-They can also return `null`, text, numbers, arrays of renderable values, and other supported React content.

-Return-type inference usually provides the clearest signature.

-If you want an explicit restriction:

-- `ReactElement | null` describes an element or no rendered output.
-- `ReactNode` describes a broader range of renderable content.

-Use type imports from React when needed.
-Do not assume the global `JSX` namespace is available in every React typing configuration.
+Components can return `null`, text, numbers, arrays, and other renderable content, so inference usually gives the clearest signature.
+For an explicit restriction: `ReactElement | null` for an element or nothing; `ReactNode` for broader content.
+Import types from React—do not assume a global `JSX` namespace.

-Keep ordinary client components synchronous.
-Async component support depends on the rendering environment and framework.
+Keep ordinary client components synchronous; async support depends on the framework.

 <a id="function-components-organization"></a>

 ### Organizing component code

-Keep the component easy to scan from top to bottom:
+Top to bottom:

 1. Destructure props.
 2. Call hooks.